 “We came to get shots for Puerto Rico, That staff was great and the offices were beautiful and very clean We will be returning 🙂 -Thanks so much”

-“The nurse was extremely knowledgeable about the region I was traveling to and the required vaccines, side effects, and general do’s and don’ts.
+“The nurse was extremely knowledgeable about the region I was travelling to and the required vaccines, side effects, and general do’s and don’ts.
 We’re ready for PR!”

 “Very professional, knowledgeable and friendly.
 I appreciated the promptness: and the efficiency.
 We’re ready for Puerto Rico.”